johnmosesman/blog/things_i_wish_i_knew/things_i_wish_i_knew.md

 I hope these tips will help you avoid pain and frustration throughout your dev career!
 If you have a favorite debugging tip I didn't mention, I'd love to hear from you via [email](mailto:johnmosesman@gmail.com?subject=Debugging tips) or on [twitter](https://twitter.com/johnmosesman).

+If you'd like to read some more tips, read on to [Part 2!](http://johnmosesman.com/things-i-wish-i-knew-when-i-started-rails-part-2/)

 Thanks for reading!

 John